nivash77/BlogProject/README.md

 -  Write and publish blogs with a rich text editor
 -  User authentication
--  View, search, and filter blogs
+-  View, search, and filter based on category blogs
 -  Serverless API routes for backend logic
 -  Fast and optimized performance with ISR/SSG
 -  SEO-friendly URLs and metadata